stine/2D-Fluid-Solver/README.md

 We also use the Google Test framework in this project.
 Again, Linux users can typically find this in their package manager (e.g. `sudo yum install gtest-devel` on Fedora), and everyone else can download it from the [Google Test project page](http://code.google.com/p/googletest/).

+Finally, make sure the GL Extension Wrangler library is installed.
+Linux users can typically find this in their package manager (e.g. `sudo yum install glew-devel` on Fedora), and everyone else can download it from the [GLEW project page on SourceForge](http://glew.sourceforge.net/).

 ### Compiling

 Once all dependencies are resolved, change to the top-level directory for the 2D fluid solver project.
 Running QMake in this directory will generate the necessary Makefiles.